- Starting at YDS

 - I took four courses this term but I only plan to take one or two next term.
 What do I do?

-The default for tuition billing default is to repeat the billing type (full-time, half-time, etc) from the previous semester.
-If you plan to change your enrollment from what it was last term, just notify the Registrar and the Director of Financial Aid in writing of your change in plans.
-When considering a reduction in enrollment, you may want to consult the information about enrollment here.
+The default for tuition billing is to repeat the billing type (full-time/part-time) from the previous semester.
+If you plan to change your enrollment from what it was last term, you will need to notify the Registrar and the Financial Aid Office in writing of your change in plans.
+When considering a reduction in enrollment, you may want to consult the information about full-time versus part-time enrollment here and consult the Assistant Director of Financial Aid about how the change might impact your aid.

 - Can you explain how my tuition billing works if I am a part-time student versus a full-time student?